ArfatulAsif/Competitive-Programming-TopicWise/FLOW/Vertex Cover And Independent Set And Kőnig's theorem for Bipartite graph.md

    - The set of vertices identified in the previous step forms the minimum vertex cover.
    For the above graph, it is **V_c = {A4, A5, B1, B2}.**

 <br>
-Also check this video : https://www.youtube.com/watch?v=K-g5AzHACWs
+For proof of this algorithm check this out: https://www.youtube.com/watch?v=K-g5AzHACWs
 <br>

+# Code: